Mohit-Rawat-7/Experiment-10/README.md

     return 0;
 }
 ~~~~
-4) CLASS USING THE USER INPUT:-
+4)CLASS USING THE USER INPUT:-
 ~~~javascript
 //Mohit Singh Rawat
 //23070123086